 Subsection (a) allows the OIG to debar an IPA that has failed significantly to comply with government auditing standards established by the Comptroller General of the United States, generally accepted auditing standards and/or OIG audit guidance.
 Under section 509, LSC recipients are required to have audits conducted in accordance with guidance established by the OIG.
-Such guidance appears in the OIG Audit Guide and audit bulletins issued by the OIG.
+Such guidance appears in the OIG Audit Guide, including the Compliance Supplement for Audits of

+LSC Recipients, and audit bulletins issued by the OIG.
 The OIG audit guidance incorporates government auditing standards.
 Under the IG Act, the OIG is required to ensure that audits are conducted in accordance with government auditing standards (established by the Comptroller General).
+In determining whether there is a failure to comply with standards or OIG audit guidance, the OIG primarily will be concerned about the effect of the failure on the reliability of the audit report.
+Minor clarifying edits were made to this subsection.

-Subsection (b) allows debarment when an IPA is currently debarred or suspended from contracting with any Federal agency or entity receiving Federal funds.
-This would include, for example, where the IPA has been debarred consistent with the government wide system for debarment.
+Subsection (b) allows debarment when an IPA is currently debarred from contracting with any Federal agency or entity receiving Federal funds.
+This would include, for example, when the IPA has been debarred consistent with the government wide system for debarment.
+The proposed rule included suspension as well as debarment from government contracting as a cause for debarment.
+The Committee determined that a suspension was not a sufficient cause for debarment and deleted reference to suspension.